buildingbeautifuluis/buildingbeautifuluis.github.io/07-Chapter-7-Animating-Interfaces.md

 There are many great publications, offline and online, that will help further underpin your understanding of designing user interfaces for a desktop context.
 I’ve included a few below to start you on your journey.

-+ Val Head's resources, for sure, should be included here.
++ Val Head's book and her web-based resources should be included here.
 Also point people towards her newsletter.

-+ Val's book, perhaps?
-Or roll that in to the preceding recommendation.
++ I'd strongly recommend setting aside an hour and watching [Designing Fluid Interfaces](https://developer.apple.com/videos/play/wwdc2018/803/).
+It's an absolutely fantastic video that explores the challenge of designing fluid gestural interfaces.  from WWDC, 2018 by Chan Karunamuni, Nathan de Vries and Marcos Alonso from Apple's Human Interface Design Team. /* A little more on this here. */

 + Donovan's CSS Animation?
 It doesn't feel right to me as it's very CSS-focused and I think this chapter needs to deal with principles, first and foremost.